shrikanthkr/Scribble/README.md

 Scribble
 ========

-Simple app which defines the useage of canvas with a paint module.
+Simple app which defines the usage of canvas with a paint module.